When he noticed most of his store’s lunchtime customers left empty-handed, Alfredo Morales knew he and his team needed to do something.

 “They were businesspeople on their lunch breaks,” he recalls.
-“Anytime they came in they had 15 minutes because they needed to go grab food.
-So, because of that, time was against them.”
+“Anytime they came in they had 15-20 minutes because they needed to go grab food and head back to work.
+So, because of that, they felt rushed.”

-“I got my customers 50% off at the restaurant next door.
-So that way they could go grab their food while a member of my team was processing the sale,” he says.
-Morales’ plan was a win for the neighborhood, the customers and the sale team.
+“At one of our retail stores we were able to offer a 50% discount to the restaurant right next door.
+That way customers could get their lunch while a member of my team processed their sale,” he says.
+Morales’s plan was a “WIN” for the neighborhood, the customers, and the sales team.

 Morales has a talent for anticipating customer’s needs and finding creative ways to meet them.
 After moving to Dallas, he challenged his team to travel to selective locations to build relationships with customers during their day-to-day lives.
 Many of these locations included supermarkets, workplace break rooms, and tax offices.
 This approach allowed Morales and his team to be more proactive in their ability to grow sales outside the store’s four walls.